-For the latest program information and data updated in real time, visit edchoice.org/WI_Milwaukee
+For the latest program information and data updated in real time, visit edchoice.org/WL\Milwaukee

-Wisconsin Racine Parental Choice Program
+Wisconsin Parental Private School Choice Program (Racine)

-Racine Parental Choice Program is open to any income-qualified child who attended Racine Unified Public Schools in the prior year or any current or entering private school student in kindergarten (including 4- and 5-year-old students) or first grade.
+Wisconsin's Parental Private School Choice Program (Racine) is open to any income-qualified child who attended Racine Unified Public Schools in the prior year or any current or entering private school studentin kindergarten (including 4- and 5-year-old students) or first grade.
 Ninth-graders entering private school are also eligible.